afranques/quovis/README.md

 # Quovis
-Quovis is an Android application for quickly saving interesting locations on the go in an organized manner, in order for the user to be able to later search and list them by categories.
+Quovis is an Android application for quickly saving, organizing and retrieving your favorite locations.